 Seeding cultured clams under protective netting in Wiscasset, Maine

-In 2017, DEI will begin its final phase of an expansion in the works since 2009.
+In 2017, DEI began its final phase of an expansion in the works since 2009.
 The new facility will include office spaces, a clean laboratory for microscope work, sample-processing, organism identification and other uses, a quarantine lab for holding invasive and other exotic species, a running seawater laboratory for holding live organisms, conducting laboratory experiments, or culturing marine plants and animals, a wet lab specifically for entrepreneurs to experiement with growing commercial species, and facilities for conducting climate change experiments.
-A reception area with a touch tank containing local species and a small conference room for up to 35 people will complete the project.
+A reception area with a touch tank containing local species and a small conference room for up to 35 people will complete the project in 2018.

 Please help us sustain fishing communities, and improve the quality of life for people of downeast and coastal Maine.

 The phased infrastructure construction at the Downeast Institute.
 Top

 schematic shows current shellfish production facility and marine

 education center.
 Middle schematic shows the marine laboratory